intervalidus

 T

-a value that has discrete value behavior (e.g., Int)
+a type with discrete value behavior (e.g., Int)

 Attributes